lzrvch/spiketraiNN/README.md

 ### Introduction

-This is a Python wrapper for a variety of spike train distance functors ([C++ implementation](https://github.com/rist-ro/spike-train-metrics) as well as generic DTW distance for time series [C++ implementation](https://github.com/lemire/lbimproved/blob/master/dtw.h)).
+This is a Python wrapper for a set of spike train distance calculation routines in C++ ([used implementation](https://github.com/rist-ro/spike-train-metrics) as well as generic DTW distance for time series [C++ implementation](https://github.com/lemire/lbimproved/blob/master/dtw.h)).

 Available distance metrics include: